Speckled Wood 2012-2016

 The Speckled Wood has spread across much of Britain since the 1920s when it was restricted to the south-west of England, lowland Wales and western Scotland.
-Our interim report is available below.
-N.B.
-The maps just show records for 2012 and 2013, those for 2014 are still being processed.
-Thanks very much for your records - keep them coming in!
+Between 2012 and 2016 we carried out a postcard and online survey to help us map changes in its distribution.
+Our report is available as a pdf below.

 The adult butterfly is very distinctive, with its ragged wings and the bright white ‘comma’ mark on the underside.
 The fully-grown is also very distinctive; tan-coloured and spiny, with a splash of bright white on its back, closely resembling a bird dropping.